kpaskov/FamilySeqError/README.txt

 This project contains code for estimating error rates in sequencing data using family structure.

 1. Preprocessing.
 Start by getting your genomic data into numpy format.
 First, create an output directory.
 Then create a subdirectory within that directory named genotypes.
-Assuming your data is currently in VCF format, split by chromosome, now run
+Assuming your data is currently in VCF format (with .tbi files), split by chromosome, now run

 python preprocessing/pull_gen_data.py [vcf_file] [assembly] [output_dir] [chrom]